 Speaker Dr Anne Kinderlerer

-Dr Anne Kinderlerer Digital health clinical lead
+Dr Anne Kinderlerer Digital health clinical lead, Royal College of Physicians

 Speaker Dr Aklak Choudhury

-Dr Aklak Choudhury Director for improvement programmes
+Dr Aklak Choudhury Director for improvement programmes, Royal College of Physicians

 12:00pm GMT